 Again, the items I’ve listed here are as a result of the hospital experiences I’ve had and I’m sure people would exclude some and include others that I’ve left off.
 This should serve as a really good guide though, again with a few hacks to make the experience as seamless as possible.

 Changing station: the hospital I delivered in didn’t have any kind of formal changing station so using some towels I created a space in the bathroom on the counter-top (we had a pretty big bathroom as my hospital, Linkwood, is a maternity hospital only so couples have their own private room with a queen sized bed and a big private bathroom with a bath to labour in etc. It’s one of the reasons I chose Linkwood and my phenomenal gynae Dr. Naidoo who practices there).
-I strung my battery-operated starry lights over the mirror to create a magical ambient little space (no newborn wants to be thrust into bright light at every change); and fashioned a make-shift changing station with a flask full of warm water, cotton wool, nappies and baby-gros/onesies nearby.
+I strung my battery-operated starry lights over the mirror to create a magical ambient little space (no newborn wants to be thrust into bright light at every change); and fashioned a make-shift changing station with a flask full of warm water, Dove Baby cotton wool (organic and GOTS certified), nappies and baby-gros/onesies nearby.
 Do not use wipes on your baby, and definitely nothing fragranced; rather pack some facecloths that you can soak in warm water if you want something more substantial than cotton wool.
 Their skin and bodies are so delicate and sensitive and you don’t want to encounter any rashes.
 Same goes for bum-cream, opt for something thick and unscented like Sudocrem or Bepanthen.

 Onesies: pack a few more than you think you’ll need, we had some blow-outs after the meconium had passed and changed baby more frequently than I was expecting.
 Also, depending on the size of your baby you may need both newborn and 0-3 month sizes in case.
 My boys were both 4kg+ so we didn’t need any newborn bits, but you’ll be surprised at how teeny a 2,8 – 3,2ish kg baby is.
 Mine felt miniscule and they were beasts.